-MEET SUSANA N. PERCZEK
+MEET SUSANA NUDELMAN PERCZEK

-Like most people, growing up for me was not a piece of cake.
-My family dynamics made it difficult for me to speak my mind.
-But I instinctively found a way to overcome the challenge.
-From my early years growing up in Buenos Aires, Argentina, and then in Lima, Peru, the world of fashion was my immediate and intimate form of self-expression.
-Playing with my clothes was my safe & happy place where I would dream and think that everything was possible.
+My family dynamics made it difficult for me to speak my truth.
+Moreover, seeing women in leadership was not the norm.
+But I instinctively found a way to compensate for this challenge.
+From my early years growing up in Buenos Aires, Argentina, and then in Lima, Peru, the world of beauty allowed me to stay close to my feminine power.
+I found a way of cultivating my identity as a young woman through the non-verbal art of beauty.